 3 Essential Benefits of Vitamin K

 Essential processes within the body benefit from vitamin K in ways you may not know.
 These include your skeleton and your blood vessel system.
 The benefits of vitamin K are important for your overall well being.
 Keep your levels at their optimum to ensure you look after the processes that vitamin K benefits.
 Below is a selection of standout vitamin K benefits you might not have known about:

 - Bones - Vitamin K benefits your bones in partnership with vitamin D. Vitamin D and vitamin K work together to move the calcium into your bones to support bone health and strength.
 Vitamin D supplements work along with K and supplementing together can help you experience the benefits of vitamin K and vitamin D in your bones.
-Bone supplements often contain vitamin D and K in order to support bone function.
+Bone supplements often contain the required vitamin D and K2 dosage in order to support bone function.